-All of Susquehanna’s programs reinforce the skills that 9 out of 10 employers seek—ethical judgment, integrity, intercultural skills and capacity for continued learning.
+All of Susquehanna’s programs reinforce the skills that 9 out of 10 employers seek—ethical judgment, integrity, intercultural skills, and a capacity for continued learning.

-More Susquehanna graduates complete their degrees in four years (66%), compared to five or more years at many larger institutions, and its six-year graduation rate is much higher than the national average (71% vs. 57%).
-That’s a significant savings in tuition dollars.
-Plus students enter the job market and begin earning a salary sooner.
+More Susquehanna graduates complete their degrees in four years (72%) than graduates at larger institutions complete them in five or more years.
+Furthermore, its six-year graduation rate is much higher than the national average (71% vs. 54%).
+98% of Susquehanna’s graduating seniors complete their degree in four years or less.
+Such an achievement means significant savings in tuition dollars.
+Plus, these students enter the job market and begin earning a salary that much sooner.

-When considering the return on investment, the long-term value of a private liberal arts and sciences education is clear.
-But Susquehanna students aren’t just focused on making money.
-They care about making a difference!
+When considering the return on investment, the long-term value of a comprehensive undergraduate university education is clear.
+But Susquehanna students aren’t just focused on making money; they care about making a difference!

 Based on the understanding that civic engagement is a vital part of a liberal arts education, Susquehanna students learn about and reflect upon their roles as active, informed citizens within the community.

-Susquehanna students dedicate more than 32,000 volunteer hours each year.
+The Susquehanna community dedicates more than 100,000 volunteer hours each year.

 Today’s career paths are full of twists and turns.
 Graduates need the skills to last a lifetime of job searches and career shifts.
 Susquehanna approaches successful outcomes from a liberal arts perspective, empowering students to shape their own future.